Horemheb: Reign

-Disputed reign length
+Reign length

 Horemheb making offerings to Atum, Luxor Museum.

 Scholars have long disputed whether Horemheb reigned for 14–15 years or 27 years.
 Manetho's Epitome assigns a reign length of 4 years and 1 month to a king called Harmais.
 Scholars previously assigned this reign-length to Ay; however, evidence from excavations in Horemheb's tomb (KV57) indicates that this figure should be raised by a decade to [1]4 years and 1 month and attributed to Horemheb.
 These excavations, conducted under G.T.
 Martin and Jacobus Van Dijk in 2006 and 2007, uncovered a large hoard of 168 inscribed wine sherds and dockets, below densely compacted debris in a great shaft (called Well Room E) in KV 57.
 Of the 46 wine sherds with year dates, 14 have nothing but the year date formula, 5 dockets have year 10+X, 3 dockets have year 11+X, 2 dockets preserve year 12+X and 1 docket has a year 13+X inscription.
 22 dockets "mention year 13 and 8 have year 14 [of Horemheb]" but none mention a higher date for Horemheb.

 The full texts of the docket readings are identical and read as:

 Year 13.
 Wine of the estate of Horemheb-meren-Amun, L.P.H., in the domain of Amun.
 Western River.
 Chief vintner Ty.

 Meanwhile, the year 14 dockets, in contrast, are all individual and mention specific wines such as "very good quality wine" or, in one case "sweet wine" and the location of the vineyard is identified.
 A general example is this text on a year 14 wine docket:

 Year 14, Good quality wine of the estate of Horemheb-meren-Amun, L.P.H., in the domain of Amun, from the wineyard of Atfih, Chief vintner Haty.

 Other year 14 dockets mention Memphis (?), the Western River while their vintners are named as Nakhtamun, [Mer-]seger-men, Ramose, and others.